collectivexyz/revolution-protocol/README.md

 ### Creator payments

-- The ERC20TokenEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.
+- The RevolutionPointsEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.

 - The AuctionHouse should always pay only creator(s) of the CultureIndex art piece being auctioned and the owner.

-- The ERC20TokenEmitter should always pay the `creatorsAddress`.
+- The RevolutionPointsEmitter should always pay the `creatorsAddress`.

 - ETH and ERC20 transfer functions are secure and protected with reentrancy checks / math errors.